 4. Promote cross-departmental collaboration

 Finance teams no longer exist in silos.
 (Technology has a lot to do with that because of its ability to break down collaboration barriers within organizations.)
-Chief financial officers often find themselves working closely with their C-level peers in IT, operations and sales, using financial data and systems to help develop business strategies and identify new markets.
+CFOs often find themselves working closely with their C-level peers in IT, operations and sales, using financial data and systems to help develop business strategies and identify new markets.

-Encourage your staff to work with employees outside their immediate teams to carry out functional projects and develop their business acumen.
+Encourage your finance staff to work with employees outside their immediate department, such as IT, to carry out functional projects and develop their business acumen.
 A solid understanding of their role in the big picture — and how other departments work — helps to drive innovation and optimize workflows across the company.
 Job shadowing and cross-departmental mentoring are just some ways to get your team working effectively with others in the organization.

 5. Make ‘think time’ an everyday practice

-Another strategy for promoting innovative thinking in your finance department is to give your team members ample time to think creatively.
+Another strategy for generating innovative ideas in your finance department is to give your team members ample time to think creatively.
 So, encourage them to incorporate some “think time” into their everyday work routine — just 15 to 20 minutes per day.
 Don’t mandate it, or it will be seen as a chore.
-But do make a point to promote it, so employees know it’s okay for them to put aside their regular work for a few minutes and apply their brainpower differently.
+But do make a point to promote it, so employees know it’s OK to put aside their regular work for a few minutes and apply their brainpower differently.

 Of course, you’ll want to see positive outcomes from this exercise.
 So, ask your employees once a month — or more frequently, if appropriate — to share what they’ve been thinking about with you or the whole team.
 Let your employees know that you welcome all ideas — big, small and even off-the-wall.
 You may find that one person’s idea is the perfect complement to another team member’s idea, or it may inspire the whole group to come up with a different and even better idea.

 6. Be the change you want to see